What is Transgender?

 In other words?

-Transgender people are compelled - usually from an early age - to live and represent the gender opposite from the one they were born.
+Transgender people are compelled - usually from early age - to live and represent the gender opposite from the one they started life.

 Additional chapters Included in This Section Include: